Minimal models of some differential graded modules: Definitions and Notation

-\begin{theorem}\cite[Theorem~10.3.1]{Loday} Let $ \mathscr{P}$ be a Koszul operad and $(W,d_W)$ a homotopy retract of $(V,d_V)$.
-Any $\mathscr{P}_{\infty}$-algebra structure on $V$ can be transferred to a $\mathscr{P}_{\infty}$-algebra structure on $W$ such that $i$ extends to an ${\infty}$-quasi-isomorphism. \end{theorem} This theorem, known as the Homotopy Transfer Theorem, is a generalization of \cite[Theorem~1]{Kade} and will be used in Sections \ref{sect:MinimalHirschBrown} and \ref{secMult} to construct minimal Hirsch-Brown models and minimal models discussed by Carlsson.
+This theorem, known as the Homotopy Transfer Theorem, is a generalization of \cite[Theorem~1]{Kade} and will be used in Sections \ref{sect:MinimalHirschBrown} and \ref{secMult} to construct minimal Hirsch-Brown models and minimal models discussed by Carlsson.
 In these constructions, we also use the following property of the bar construction: